jhuashao/norm-sans/README.md

 ## Modifying & Distributing

 As mentioned before in this README, Norm Sans is an open-source project and is free to modify, alter, and distribute.
-Please see the SIL Open Font License for further details and specifications.
+Please see the [SIL Open Font License, Version 1.1](https://opensource.org/licenses/OFL-1.1) for further details and specifications.

-In order to start modifying Norm Sans for your personal interests

-## Commercial Usage

-## More Information

-## Type Design Resources

-## Open Source Resources
+Feel free to fork this repo and to begin to make your own personalized changes.